deadlydog/PowerShell.tiPS/docs/ArchitectureDecisionRecords/005-How-to-dot-source-files-into-the-module-psm1-file.md

 ## Context

-After adding `Import-Module -Name tiPS` to my PowerShell profile, I noticed that it took noticeably longer to load my profile; more than 1 second.
+After adding `Import-Module -Name tiPS` to my PowerShell profile, we noticed that it took noticeably longer to load my profile; more than 1 second.
-After some investigation [with Profiler](https://blog.danskingdom.com/Easily-profile-your-PowerShell-code-with-the-Profiler-module/) I found that the bulk of the time was spent dot-sourcing the files into the module.
+After some investigation [with Profiler](https://blog.danskingdom.com/Easily-profile-your-PowerShell-code-with-the-Profiler-module/) We found that the bulk of the time was spent dot-sourcing the files into the module.
 The alternative is to define all of the module functions directly in the .psm1 file, but having a single large file with all of the module's code in it is not ideal for organization and maintainability.
-I decided to do some performance comparisons of the different ways to define the functions in the module.
+We decided to do some performance comparisons of the different ways to define the functions in the module.

 ### Comparison of different ways to define functions in the module

-I tried defining the functions directly in the .psm1 file, as well as 4 different ways to import the functions into the module.
+We tried defining the functions directly in the .psm1 file, as well as 4 different ways to import the functions into the module.
-When the tests were performed, there were 15 different files being imported into the module.
-I recorded the average time to load the module using each method:
+When the tests were performed, there were 15 different files being imported into the module. we recorded the average time to load the module using each method:

 1. (1060ms) Define all of the code directly in the .psm1 file.
 1. (1180ms) Dot-source each file individually in the .psm1 file: `. $filePath`